Home working is here to stay – how low-code can improve remote corporate security

 Low-code technology, by its very nature, enables applications to be more secure when built.
 During development, users are prompted for required information, causing fewer entry mistakes compared to hand-coding apps directly.
 In addition, low-code platforms often include a validator that checks over an application and flags any areas that need addressing.
 The platform provides end-to-end security throughout the development lifecycle of the app, including development, testing and deployment.

-At a time where cyberattacks are on the rise, providing businesses and employees with a range of easy-to-use and scalable tools will be pivotal as we head into 2021.
+At a time when cyberattacks are on the rise, providing businesses and employees with a range of easy-to-use and scalable tools will be pivotal as we head into 2021.
 The myth that low-code is only useful for simplistic apps was dispelled long ago.
-Enterprises need to better understand its power to create effective tools, as well as foster alignment between IT and business.
+Enterprises need to better understand its power to create effective tools, and foster alignment between IT and business.
 Providing employees with more effective tools can help to significantly reduce the security risk of shadow IT whilst increasing employee productivity.
-Now businesses have adapted to everything that 2020 threw at them, the importance of good cybersecurity hygiene cannot be ignored in 2021 and beyond.Learn more
+Now that businesses have adapted to everything that 2020 threw at them, the importance of good cybersecurity hygiene cannot be ignored in 2021 and beyond.Learn more